 Minimum 500 GB.
 You can always add external hard drives or portable storage devices as needed.

 Select a drive that allows you to burn DVDs.
 This will be helpful in developing portfolios and backing up large animation or video files.

 - Camera for Skype video conferencing. (standard feature on Macs)

 - Adaptor for a VGA connection to a projector.

-Windows Professional/ Office Suite is required for PowerPoint presentations and editing cabilities.
-Adobe Creative Suite Design Premium, CS 6 is recommended for students who may also be enrolled in Graphic Design coursework.
-The suite is optimized for the Intel-based machines.
+Windows Professional/Office Suite is required for PowerPoint presentations and editing cabilities.
+Adobe CS6 Design Standard is recommended for students who may also be enrolled in Graphic Design coursework.
 This software package enables students to interact with the software programs used in the College to submit assignments, participate in collaborative projects, and share work with instructors and fellow students.